mojganghodsi/CSMS/Readme.md

 # CSMS

 CSMS (charging station management system) is used to manage charging stations, charging processes and customers (eDrivers) amongst other things.
 One of functionalities of such a CSMS is to calculate a price to a particular charging process so that the eDriver can be invoiced for the consumed services which is implemented here.
-Establishing a price for a charging process is usually done by applying a rate to the CDR (charge detail record) of the corresponding charging process.

 ## Getting Started